dimagi/commcare-hq/README.md

     ./manage.py migrate --noinput
     ./manage.py collectstatic --noinput

-    # this will do some basic setup, create a superuser, and create a project
+    # This will do some basic setup, create a superuser, and create a project.
+    # The project-name, email, and password given here are specific to your
+    # local development environment.
     ./manage.py bootstrap <project-name> <email> <password>

     # To set up elasticsearch indexes, first run (and then kill once you see the